vitalets/playwright-bdd/README.md

 There are 2 phases:

 #### Phase 1: Generate Playwright tests from Gherkin features
-CLI command `bddgen` reads features using Cucumber config and generates Playwright tests in `.features-gen` directory
+CLI command `bddgen` reads feature files from Cucumber config and generates Playwright tests in `.features-gen` directory

 <details>
 <summary>Example of generated test</summary>